adrienchaton/neural_granular_synthesis/index.md

 &nbsp;

 *This page is under construction, sound and video examples are being added prior to the reviewing process.
-Stay tuned during that period and afetr, more experiments may be uploaded !*
+Stay tuned during that period and after, more experiments may be uploaded !*

 &nbsp;